tiler

 calculate_geoids

 Default: false.
 Generates an additional geoids column that contains the geoid value from each row in the input data that intersects with the tile.
+The input table must have a column named geoid.
 This option is required to use the resulting tileset as a boundary.

 tip